-Overall, this approach for dealing with procrastination is simple and intuitive, which is one of the reasons why it’s so beneficial.
+Overall, this approach for dealing with procrastination is fairly intuitive, which is one of the reasons why it’s so effective.

 In order to make the most of it, you should read the full guide, which explains all the small details that will help you implement these steps as effectively as possible.
 Specifically, this guide will teach you how to set good goals for yourself, how to accurately identify the nature of your procrastination, and how to pick the best techniques for dealing with your procrastination.

 If you don’t feel like reading the entire thing, you can still benefit from implementing this system, by skimming the list of anti-procrastination techniques in order to find a few that you feel could work for you, and then following the steps that are outlined above.
 Alternatively, you can decide to just pick a few techniques that you think could help in your case, and then implement them without following any of the other steps.